sandhanditizer/ERAU-Data-Science-Research/README.md

 If there exists a function inside a file, I created a main so all you would need to do is run that file.
 I recommend using ipython to run all files since everything was tested using it.
 However, it should work when executing it normally without ipython.

+To invoke the PCA and NNMF methods, we utilized sklearn's modules so we also recommend reading their documentation before reading our code.

 To make things easy, I included duplicate data.py and dataset.mat files in the PCA and NNMF folder.
 I have a file where I plot the dataset that we have and that file is included in the PCA folder.